Helsinki harbour, Finland

 • prove that you have enough money for your stay – the amount varies depending on your accommodation

-To stay longer (for example, to work, study or for business), you must meet the Finnish government’s entry requirements.
-Check which type of visa or work permit you need with the Embassy of Finland in London.
+To stay longer, you must meet the Finnish government’s entry requirements.
+Check which type of visa or permit you need with the Finnish Embassy in the UK.

 Travelling with children

-Minors can enter Finland with an adult who is not their legal guardian (such as a grandparent).
-You should carry a letter of consent from their parents or legal guardians.
+To enter Finland with an adult who is not a parent or legal guardian, minor children must carry a letter of consent from a parent or legal guardian.

 Travelling from Russia

-All border crossing points on the land border between Finland and Russia will remain closed until 14 April.
-British Nationals should monitor the Finnish Border Guard website for details of border closures with Russia.
+All border crossing points on the land border between Finland and Russia will remain closed until further notice.
+Monitor the Finnish Border Guard website for details of border closures with Russia.

-For more information on leaving Russia, see our Russia Travel Advice.
+For more information on leaving Russia, see Russia travel advice.

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Finland.
+There are strict rules about goods you can take into and out of Finland.
 You must declare anything that may be prohibited or subject to tax or duty.

 There are restrictions on vehicles with Russian licence plates in Finland.
 See Finland’s Ministry of Foreign Affairs for more information.